 Activities Not Listed in Safety Activity Checkpoints.
-In a challenging, learn-by-doing environment like Girl Scouts, it's only natural that girls will sometimes want to take part in activities that are not specifically addressed in Safety Activity Checkpoints.
+In a challenging, learn-by-doing environment like Girl Scouts, it is only natural that girls will sometimes want to take part in activities that are not specifically addressed in Safety Activity Checkpoints.
+If a specific activity is not provided in Safety Activity Checkpoints the first step is always to contact your council to make sure your council approves of the activity.

-Remember to have a plan or process in place for addressing and handling requests for activities that that are not specifically listed in Safety Activity Checkpoints.
+Remember to have a plan or process in place for addressing and handling requests for activities that that are not specifically listed in Safety Activity Checkpoints: